maciejczyzewski/hyhyhy/README.md

 ## Example

-Sample presentation is already in the project.
-But if you want you can see it live [by clicking this link.](http://maciejczyzewski.me/hyhyhy)
+Sample available immediately after installation.
+You can see it live [by clicking this link.](http://maciejczyzewski.me/hyhyhy)

 ## Supported browsers